-To perform the calculation, you must first start by coding the contents of the Excel worksheet and place the formula that calculates the function in the selected cell.
+In order to perform the calculation, you must first start by coding the contents of the Excel worksheet and place the formula that calculates the function in the selected cell.
 The parameter values of the function, as well as the arguments to be sought, must be coded in the cells of the selected worksheet range.
-Additionally, the formulas needed to include variable constraints in the calculation should be saved.
-Next, the Solver dialogue box should be displayed, designed to determine the relationships necessary to reach a solution.
+In addition, the formulas needed to include variable constraints in the calculation should be saved.
+Next, the Solver dialog box should be displayed, designed to determine the relationships necessary to reach a solution.
 In the window, by referring to the cell addresses, one should indicate (Bomba & April, 2012):

-- objective cell, e.g. \$A\$2, - the sought values of the objective function (Max, Min, or Value), - the range of variables sought, e.g. \$H\$8:\$H\$13, - constraints relations, - solution method (non-linear GRG, LP simplex, or evolutionary).
+- Objective cell, e.g. \$A\$2, - the sought values of the objective function (Max, Min or Value), - the range of variables sought, e.g. \$H\$8:\$H\$13, - Constraint relations, - Solution method (non-linear GRG, LP simplex or Evolutionary).